InFocus 2015 Conference Recap

 Although I haven’t seen the official attendance numbers from Quest, I’ve heard overall attendance was up quite a bit this year.
-I know that JDE content/knowledge is our main reason for attending conferences, but InFocus and Collaborate really feel like a family reunion at times.
+I know that JDE content/knowledge is our main reason for attending conferences, but InFocus and Collaborate really feel like family reunions at times.
 It’s a great chance to reconnect with old friends, catch up on business opportunities, and get information on great vendors operating in the JDE Ecosystem.
-As always, Quest organized an exceptional wrap up party…this year going with a Tailgating theme in celebration of the upcoming football season.
+As always, Quest organized an exceptional wrap-up party, this year going with a tailgating theme in celebration of the upcoming football season.
 Everyone was encouraged to wear a jersey from their favorite team.
-We obviously saw a lot of Denver Broncos jerseys…but I was presently surprised to see a few Steeler jerseys in the crowd as well!
+We obviously saw a lot of Denver Broncos jerseys, but I was presently surprised to see a few Steeler jerseys in the crowd as well!
 Kudos to the Quest staff.
 It was a great event!

 Oracle plans to have 9.2 released within the next 12 months.
 They are planning to make an official announcement at Collaborate16, but won’t fully commit to having the product fully available by then.
 Oracle is planning to provide a “Simplified Upgrade” approach that allows customers already on E1 9.0.2 or 9.1 to only apply new/changed objects in an upgrade to 9.2.
 Oracle will only deliver net changes/new objects that are required.
 If you have changed an object that Oracle does not need to modify, then you won’t have to retrofit.
 This should drastically reduce retrofitting time, net change testing, and make it easier for your organization to stay current.

-I sat in on Dawn Baker’s Oracle Keynote the 2nd morning of the conference, and she spoke about three new features that will be enhanced for 9.2:
+At InFocus 15, I sat in on Dawn Baker’s Oracle Keynote the second morning of the conference, and she spoke about three new features that will be enhanced for 9.2:

 - Enhanced Outbound Inventory Management OneView Reporting Capabilities Involving: